ConEmu/ConEmu.github.io/en/TabletPC.md

 ---
 title: "ConEmu | Working with touchscreen"

-description: "Using ConEmu on TabletPC, gestures and taps."
+description: "If you have touch-sensitive screen, you may use ‘taps’ and ‘gestures’ in ConEmu-Maximus5"

 breadcrumbs:
  - url: TableOfContents.html#controls